PRIVACY NOTICE FOR PARENTS AND PUPILS

 - The pupil’s previous and future schools

-Should we need to transfer personal data to a country or territory outside the European Economic Area, we would do so in accordance with data protection law.
+Should we need to transfer personal data to a country or territory outside the UK, we would do so in accordance with data protection law.

 Data collection requirements:

 To find out more about the data collection requirements placed on us by the Department for Education (for example; via the school census) go to https://www.gov.uk/education/data-collection-and-censuses-for-schools.